opnsense/docs/source/manual/how-tos/nginx_hosting.rst

 Directive                       Description
 =============================== ======================================================================
 Match Type and URL Pattern      How to match the location and the pattern
-File System Root                directory of web applicaton
-Upstream Servers                Send it to a remote interpreter instead of using the local one
+File System Root                Directory of web applicaton Upstream Servers                Send it to a remote interpreter instead of using the local one
-Pass Request To PHP Interpreter Check if you want to enable php (runs locally as user www) or remotely Router Script                   Sends all request to a specific script (entry point of application)
+Pass Request To PHP Interpreter Check if you want to enable PHP (runs locally as user www) or remotely Router Script                   Sends all request to a specific script (entry point of application)
 =============================== ======================================================================